 Run The Fuel Dry

-Gasoline is formulated to only be optimum for about a month.
+Gasoline is formulated to be optimum for only 1 – 3 months.
 After that, gasoline molecules react with each other and will eventually become sticky varnishes that can clog fuel filters, fuel lines, and carburetor jets.
 So consider this… If you have a tank of gasoline that has not been used in a reasonable length of time (e.g. months), the gasoline will cause problems with the fuel delivery system and prevent proper operation of the engine.
 This is particularly true in generators because they often sit unused for quite some time.

 One solution to this problem is to remember to shut off the fuel valve while the generator is still running, and let the generator run itself out from fuel starvation (which will probably take a minute).
 Since the valve isolates the gas tank from the carburetor, once the generator uses up that remaining fuel you will know that the delivery system and carburetor is cleared of all fuel and that there is nothing left to gum up the works over time.